bootstrap-vue/bootstrap-vue/src/components/form-select/README.md

 > Bootstrap custom `<select>` using custom styles.
 Optionally specify options based on an array, array of objects, or an object.

-Generate your select options by pasing an aray or object to the `options` props:
+Generate your select options by passing an array or object to the `options` props:

 ```html
 <template>